FortiGate

 • When both Default and Gateway are disabled, as explained earlier, FortiGate will first check if the best route to the destination is through an SD-WAN member.
 Since port1 is not part of the SD-WAN, the same logic applies: the SD-WAN rule will not be matched, and the traffic will be routed via port1 based on the FIB, ultimately exiting through ISP1.

-• When Default is enabled but Gateway is not, FortiGate will check if any SD-WAN member has a route to the destination, even if it is not the best route.
+• When Default is enabled and Gateway is disabled, FortiGate will check if any SD-WAN member has a route to the destination, even if it is not the best route.
 If this condition is met, FortiGate will match the created SD-WAN rule and then proceed to analyze whether the members of that rule have a valid route to the destination.
 In this instance, FortiGate will find a possible route to the destination through the SD-WAN member port2, matching the rule in place.
 However, since the only member in that rule is port4, and it does not have a valid route to the destination, the traffic will be handled according to the implicit SD-WAN rule.
 This means FortiGate will apply the load-balancing method between the members.

 • When both Default and Gateway are enabled, FortiGate will send the traffic without evaluating whether the best route to the destination is SD-WAN, as long as an SD-WAN member has a route to the destination to match the rule.
 Once this happens, the traffic will be directed to the member with the highest priority or best SLA.
 In this case, since port2 is an SD-WAN member, the traffic will match the rule, and because the only member in the rule is port4, the traffic will be directed to it regardless of whether it has a valid route to the destination.
 The traffic will then be routed to port4 towards FGT-2, relying on it to forward the traffic appropriately.